nicolay-r/blog/_posts/2022-05-01-process-mass-media-relations-with-arekit.md

 Next, we declare the **opinion annotation algorithm** required to compose a PAIRS of objects across all the objects mentioned in text.
 All the pairs are considered to be annotated with the unknown label (`NoLabel`).
-In addition it is possible to clarify the max distance bound in terms between pair participants, or leave it `None` by considering a pair without this parameter:
+In addition, it is possible to clarify the max distance bound in terms between pair participants, or leave it `None` by considering a pair without this parameter:
 ```python
 algo = PairBasedAnnotationAlgorithm(